20+ Amazing Things to Do in Maggie Valley (and Nearby!)

 Where to Eat in Maggie Valley

-Scoping out the town’s restaurants, the brewery, and the distillery are among the best things to do in Maggie Valley.
+Scoping out the town’s restaurants (and one of our favorite breweries) are among the best things to do in Maggie Valley.

 a delicious sandwich from Butts on the Creek BBQ

-• Butts on the Creek BBQ (1584 Soco Rd): And, of course, being the North Carolina barbecue fanatics that we are, we couldn’t leave out Butts on the Creek BBQ!
+• Butts on the Creek BBQ (1584 Soco Rd, Maggie Valley, NC): And, of course, being the North Carolina barbecue fanatics that we are, we couldn’t leave out Butts on the Creek BBQ!
 Applewood smoked pork shoulder, ribs, fried corn on the cob, and homemade banana pudding from this BBQ restaurant will soothe your soul and fill your belly.

 BearWaters Brewing Company